 The interior and exterior walls of the temple have carved sculptures and vaults in the typical Odisha style of architecture.

-There are vast courtyards with thousand of Lingas, also known as Sahastralingas.
+There are vast courtyards with thousands of Lingas, also known as Sahastralingas.
 The tank water inside this temple is supposed to offer curative properties for bodily ailments.

 There are four main halls in the temple.
 They are the Garba Griha (Sanctum Sanctorum), the Yojana Mandapa (prayer hall), the Natya Mandapa (dancing and music hall), and the Bhoga Mandapa (where devotees can receive the Prasad).